 That’s right — you’re buying duds, and you don’t even know it.

-There’s a name for this shady albeit widespread practice — planned or intentional obsolescence — and it’s rampant in retail.
+There’s a name for this shady practice — planned or intentional obsolescence — and it’s rampant in retail.

 Virtually no product category is exempt, including tools, textiles and technology.
-And you’re probably thinking, why would my favorite brand sell me something thats purposefully intended to have a limited lifespan?
-For one, simple capitalistic reason: They want to make more money off you, quicker.
+And you’re probably thinking, why would my favorite brand sell me something that’s purposefully intended to have a limited lifespan?
+For one, simple capitalistic reason: They want to make more money off you.

+One way Walmart keeps prices low is by focusing on quantity, rather than quality.
 Let’s use metal flatware as an example.
-Its going to tarnish and even rust well before you’ve gotten a reasonable amount of usage out of it because its made from cheap materials.
+It’s going to tarnish and even rust well before you’ve gotten a reasonable amount of usage out of it because it’s made from cheap materials.
 Kitchen tools, too, are another area where the low cost of the item is attractive, but in the long run will cost you more than a more durable, immediately more expensive item because it will have to be replaced sooner.
 I have experience with Walmart brand flatware and kitchen tools — like their baseline can opener, which retails for about $3.
 I’m here to tell you that it’s in your time and money’s best interest to loosen your purse strings and spring for names that have proven their durability instead of the Walmart brand.
 The latter will break far sooner than the former because the materials used are not high quality.

 Pro Tip: Avoid the least expensive item at all cost.
 Choose something more mid-range, which is made with quality materials and has a reasonable life span.

-Most of us know what a monopoly is — cornering a market with a good or service — and it’s a restricted practice in the United States (although not entirely prohibited).
+Most of us know what a monopoly is — cornering a market with a good or service — and it’s a restricted practice in the United States.
 An oligopoly, on the other hand, is a market structure in which few firms dominate.
-Neither of these setups is ideal for the consumer.
-Few competitors mean that the retailer can offer whatever quality product it wants — in many cases, the cheapest version — because the buyer has no other option.
-It’s sort of why people always have complaints about their phone, Internet and cable services.
-Why?
-Because the service generally doesn’t meet customer expectations, and there are limited other options — if any.
+Neither is ideal for the consumer because buyer options are limited; it’s why people complain about their phone, Internet and cable services.
 But wouldn’t you know that if you want faster Internet, your local provider can grant you access to it for an increased fee.
 Funny how that works.

 Pro Tip: Don’t let your local service providers call the shots.
-Take back your tech-depence by researching and choosing the specific services that make the most sense you’re your needs and your budget.
+Take back your tech-dependence by researching and choosing the specific services that make the most sense you’re your needs and your budget.